Counterfactual Learning of Stochastic Policies with Continuous Actions: Modeling of Continous Action Policies

-When considering continuous action spaces, the choice of policies is more involved than in the discrete case.
+We recall that our estimator $\hat \pi$ is designed by optimizing~\eqref{eq:learningobjective} over a class of policies $\Pi$.
+In this subsection, we discuss how to choose $\Pi$ to model continuous actions problems.
+We emphasize that when considering continuous action spaces, the choice of policies $\Pi$ is more involved than in the discrete case.
 One may indeed naively discretize the action space into buckets and leverage discrete action strategies, but then local information within each bucket gets lost and it is non-trivial to choose an appropriate bucketization of the action space based on logged data, which contains non-discrete actions.

-In this paper, we thus focus on stochastic policies belonging to certain classes of continuous distributions, such as normal or log-normal.
-Specifically, we consider a set of context-dependent policies $\Pi = \lbrace \pi_\theta, \theta \in \Theta \rbrace$ parameterized by~$\theta = (\mu(x), \sigma)$, with context-dependent mean~$\mu(x)$ and standard deviation~$\sigma$.
-For example, for normal distributions,~$\pi_\theta(\cdot | x) = \mathcal N(\mu(x), \sigma^2)$.
-This class of distributions require learning a parametrized model of the mean $\mu(x)$.
-Before introducing a more flexible model, we will consider the following baselines, given a context $x$ in $\Real^d$: \begin{itemize}
+We focus on stochastic policies belonging to certain classes of continuous distributions, such as Normal or log-Normal with context-dependent means and variances.
+Specifically, we consider a set of policies of the form

+where $\mathcal{D}(a,b)$ is a distribution of probability with mean $a$ and variance $b$, such as the Normal distribution, and $\Theta$ is a parameter space.
+Here, the parameter space $\Theta$ can be written as $\Theta = \Theta_\beta \times \Theta_\sigma$.
+The space $\Theta_\sigma$ is either a singleton (if $\sigma$ is considered as a fixed parameter specified by the user) or $\mathbb{R}_{+}^*$ (if $\sigma$ is a parameter to be optimized).
+The space $\Theta_\beta$ is the parameter space which models the contextual mean $x \mapsto \mu_\beta(x)$, which will be specified shortly.
+Note that in our policy set, the variance parameter $\sigma$ is a parameter that calibrates the stochasticity of the policy.
+For applications where a learned policy needs to be deployed to collect data in later rounds, a minimal variance can be enforced to ensure future exploration.